This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Unless the company discloses its mica mining policy, we have no way of knowing whether its mica is ethically sourced without child or forced labor.

-So I asked Pai Skincare if their mica is ethically sourced without the use of child labor and I’m awaiting their response.
+So I asked Pai Skincare if their mica is ethically sourced without the use of child labor and they responded by stating,

 I hope this article helped you to understand Pai Skincare’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!